Alexandros-Zoupos/project-louhavidandros/README.md

 successfully identified many characteristics which would give a song the highest likelihood of it being popular, which are outlined in our presentation.

+The predicted values for next years popular songs are:

 <table>